parkermmr/EGB242/EGB242_A2_Report_G98.md

 - **Time Resolution**: The finite length of the chirp limits the time resolution available for analyzing the channel's response, potentially smoothing over rapid changes in channel behaviour.
 - **Frequency Resolution**: The chirp covers a wide frequency range but at the cost of precision in identifying the exact frequency at which certain phenomena occur, especially for very sharp resonances or notches.
 - **Assumptions of Linearity**: The analysis assumes the channel behaves linearly, which the time-domain output signal suggests may not be entirely accurate.
 Nonlinear behaviours require different analytical approaches or signal processing techniques to characterize fully.

+#### Additional Remarks
+When choosing the test signal to transmit through the system, multitudes of different signal types were considered.
+Ultimately, for the purposes of this task, a **chirp sweep** signal was chosen.
+When investigating signal types commonly used for measuring impulse response, a paper on swept sine chirps presented itself.
+The core strength of these signals was stated "This technique is best suited to making measurements where very high SNR is needed, like acoustic measurements in noisy environments" (Chan I., 2010).
+Based on the prior observations, such as the assumption of the origin of the signal being acoustic this decision was further enforced.
+However, as aforementioned, the potential of the chirp signal can be limited in terms of precision.
+Additionally, the model applied asumed linearity in the system.
+Out of curiosity, and in the spirit of improvement an application was developed within MATLAB to specifically to model the frequency response of the this specific system with differing input signals.
+This application encompasses 9 input signals: Impulse, Narrow Pulse, White Noise, Chirp Signal, Sum of Sinusoids, Square Wave, PBRS, Exponential Sweep, and a custom signal slot.
+Given more time it would be interesting to see how differing input signals react with the channel which was the purpose of the application.
+The application did reaffirm the choice of the chirp signal and was used to model **Figure 9**.
+Overall, it provided a reaffirming introspective and a window into the effects of the modulation process within a limited scope.

+Application Source Code (Included in Submission Files): [Source Code](#channel-analysis-app)

 ### 1.4 & 1.5 Noise Reduction Application